 A doctor may order an electroencephalogram (EEG) to rule out other conditions that can cause tics, such as dystonia, encephalitis, or Huntington’s disease.
 An EEG measures electrical activity in the brain and can tell the doctor if the nervous system is not working properly.

-Experts at NYU Langone use the information from these medical evaluations and imaging tests to develop a personalized plan to manage tics and other symptoms of Tourette disorder and to improve quality of life.
+Our experts use the information from these medical evaluations and imaging tests to develop a personalized plan to manage tics and other symptoms of Tourette disorder and to improve quality of life.